jlevy/og-equity-compensation/README.md

   - At vesting/delivery:
     - Ordinary tax on current share value
   - At sale:
-    - Long-term capital gains tax on gain if held for *1 year past exercise*
+    - Long-term capital gains tax on gain if held for **1 year** past vesting
     - Ordinary tax otherwise (including immediate sale)
 - 🔸 When you receive your shares, you are taxed on their value [at that time](http://joewallin.com/2014/09/13/rsus-vs-restricted-stock-vs-stock-options/).
 If